kyma-project/kyma/docs/helm-broker/06-02-addonsconfiguration.md

       message: "Fetching repository failed due to error: the index file was not found"
 ```

->**NOTE:** There is no fast return in case of an error, which means that the Controller fetches and processes all addons, even if any of them fails.
+>**NOTE:** The Controller fetches and processes all addons, even if any of them fails.
 Thanks to that, at the end of the process you can see the status of all processed addons.
 You can read information about all detected problems in the **status** entry of a given CR.

 ## Custom resource parameters